matt24smith/ecfuzz/readme.md

 # ECFuzz
 Evolutionary Coverage-guided Fuzzing engine.
 Lightweight, multithreaded, fully deterministic.
-Corpus mutations are managed by a genetic algorithm selecting for maximized code coverage, filtering redundant inputs.
+Mutations are managed by a genetic algorithm selecting for maximized code coverage, filtering redundant inputs.
 A library interface is also provided in addition to the command-line utility.
 Requires clang 14 (or newer) and llvm tools.

 ## Quick Start
-Install clang and llvm tools with your preferred package manager.
+Clang and llvm tools can be installed with your preferred package manager.
-Alternatively, download an installer for clang+LLVM or build from source: <https://github.com/llvm/llvm-project/releases/>
+For the best fuzzing performance, refer to the section below on [Installing clang and LLVM from Source](#install-clang-and-llvm-from-source)

 Install ``ecfuzz`` with cargo, and run it using the command line interface.
 Setting the ``--mutate-stdin`` flag generates a single mutation from standard input without measuring code coverage.